Otumian-empire/swift-python/exercise17.md

 # output-> {'name': 'John Doe', 'age': 32, 'job': 'Software engineer'}
 ```

-## indexing and updating a dictionary
+## Indexing and updating a dictionary

 Indexing and updating is done just one would do to a list.